ryanthomasjohnson/SlideSync/README.md

 # SlideSync

 This project was coded as part of the University of Michgan's MHacks 11 Hackathon.
+Check out the Devpost here: https://devpost.com/software/slidesync.

 As students at the University of Michigan, our lectures are often crowded with many students.
 We wanted to design a project that would help bring students in lecture together and leverage the amount of students to improve the learning experience.